Southern California wildfires trigger mass destruction, hurting families, economy

 McLean explained that California has faced a significant drought over the past five years, which created a lot of dead vegetation across the state.
 Like other mediterranean climates, winter time brings rain, which fills up water reserves and helps new vegetation to grow.
 California also had a record amount of rainfall in spring of 2017.
 But the summer’s heat dried out that new growth, and, combined with the autumn winds, means “a lot of fuel was created for wildfires,” he said.

+“This [the Santa Ana winds] usually happens to some extent every year, but, like all natural phenomenons, happens more severely some years than others,” he said.
+One of the more severe years has been 2017.

+Between the winds and the lightning storms, close to 10 million acres in the West have burned in 2017 alone, Peterson said.

-McLean said there are 102 million or more dead trees in California -- all potential fuel for wildfires to blaze across the state.
+McLean said there are millions of dead trees in California -- but those primarily serve as potential fuel for wildfires to blaze across the northern part of the state.
+In Southern California, on the other hand, smaller fuels -- like chaparral, which is shrub-like plant with fines stems and leaves -- propels the wildfires.

+“We’re not dealing much with forest in Southern California, we’re dealing more with chaparral -- and that gets even hotter than a forest fire,” Peterson said.

 “There’s a long road ahead of us.
-The fires we’ve dealt with recently -- like the Thomas Fire -- are all indicators of what we’re having to deal with in California for the next few years,” he said, adding that many of these fires have been wind-driven.
+The fires we’ve dealt with recently -- like the Thomas Fire -- are all indicators of what we’re having to deal with in California for the next few years,” McLean added.

 “Rains are not a cure all with one winter -- it will take several years of winters to get moisture back into plants and reservoirs.”